kradhakrishnan0714/CaseStudy1DDS/README.md

 Below files are included in the repository

-1. R markdown file with code
+1. DS6306-CaseStudy on Attrition Management.Rmd - R markdown file with code
-2. Presentation with analysis findings
+2. Attrition Management and Prediction - A Case Study.pptx - Presentation with analysis findings
+3. Case1PredictionsRadhakrishnan Attrition.csv - Predictions for competition set